 Those were the glorious days of the congregation.
 Sunday services were fully packed both in the morning and afternoon sessions.
 Hundreds of people attended the Bible studies on Tuesday and the prayer and healing sessions on Friday evenings.
 Numerous persons converted to the Lord.

-The Mekane Yesus choir was established in ….
-(Q: please add the year).
+The Mekane Yesus choir was established in 1976.
 The choir members were composed of people from different evangelical denominations such as Mekane Yesus (Lutheran), Kale Heywot (Baptist), Meserete Kristos (Mennonite) and Mulu Wongel (Pentecostal).
 The Marxist government’s massive crackdown against these communities has brought them together in a truly authentic Christian unity.
 That paved the way for the spiritual awakening and revival that the church experienced in those days.

 The choir’s role in this revival was crucial.
 The songs written and sung by the choir were sources of strength and faith.
 They also served to comfort and soothe the spirits.
 They were like the breath through which the singers expressed themselves—worries and fears, joy and praise, faith and commitment.